How 30 Awesome Companies do Welcome Emails

 The same goes for the mid-section with the four categories (Freeski, Travel, Streetwear, and Sale) which, even if that is a designer-intended touch, it does create an uneasy feeling to some viewers – we should know!

-Content: Check out how direct and cool their text is: the style, tone, and language used here is more playful and lively (see “POW POW POW!”).
+Content: Check out how direct and cool their text is: the style, tone, and language used here are more playful and lively (see “POW POW POW!”).

 Also, the use of expressions such as “Same with you?”, “Now that you’re family”, or “feel at home” establishes a connection with the user on the spot!